5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 2. Canva — Best for Template-Based Creators

-What it does: Canva's AI Shorts maker lets you create vertical videos using templates, stock footage, and AI-powered features like text-to-video and Magic Write for scripts.
+What it does: Canva's video maker lets you create vertical Shorts using templates, stock footage, and AI features like text-to-video and Magic Write for scripts.

 - Drag-and-drop editor is intuitive